MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/LightningProviders.md

 ### Windows SDK Update

-Windows SDK required for building and using the library is 10.0.10586.0 or higher which can be downloaded from [here](https://dev.windows.com/en-US/downloads/windows-10-sdk).
+Windows SDK required for building and using the library is 10.0.10586.0 or higher, which can be downloaded from [here](https://dev.windows.com/en-US/downloads/windows-10-sdk).

-For more information on setting everything up, refer to [our get started guide.](https://developer.microsoft.com/en-us/windows/iot/getstarted).
+For more information on setting up everything, refer to [our get started guide.](https://developer.microsoft.com/en-us/windows/iot/getstarted).

-### Nuget Package Dependencies
+### NuGet Package Dependencies

-The Lightning Provider library depends on the [Microsoft.IoT.Lightning Nuget package](https://www.nuget.org/packages/Microsoft.IoT.Lightning), which in turn depends on the [Arduino SDK Nuget package](https://www.nuget.org/packages/Microsoft.IoT.SDKFromArduino).
-Both Nuget packages are referenced in the library projects, and are available from Nuget.org.
+The Lightning Provider library depends on the [Microsoft.IoT.Lightning NuGet package](https://www.nuget.org/packages/Microsoft.IoT.Lightning), which in turn depends on the [Arduino SDK NuGet package](https://www.nuget.org/packages/Microsoft.IoT.SDKFromArduino).
+Both NuGet packages are referenced in the library projects, and are available from Nuget.org.

 If needed, source code for each is also available on GitHub at the [Lightning](https://github.com/ms-iot/lightning) and [Arduino SDK](https://github.com/ms-iot/arduino-sdk) repositories.

-Currently, Microsoft.IoT.Lightning Nuget is still pre-release, so should be updated from Nuget.org, when newer versions are available.
+Currently, Microsoft.IoT.Lightning NuGet is still pre-release, so should be updated from Nuget.org, when newer versions are available.

-In order to install prerelease (current) version of Microsoft.IoT.Lightning Nuget package as well as receive prerelease updates to the Lightning package, make sure to set the "Include prerelease" option in the Nuget Package Manager.
+In order to install prerelease (current) version of Microsoft.IoT.Lightning NuGet package as well as receive prerelease updates to the Lightning package, make sure to set the "Include prerelease" option in the NuGet Package Manager.

-1. Right click References in your project
+1. Right-click References in your project
-1. Click "Manage Nuget Packages..."
+1. Click "Manage NuGet Packages..."
-1. Select package sources for Lightning nuget
+1. Select package sources for Lightning NuGet
 1. Click "Include prerelease".
-1. Click "Install" to install the nuget package to your project
+1. Click "Install" to install the NuGet package to your project

 ![Package Manager Config](../media/LightningProviders/Nuget_PackageManager.png)